T1taniumF0rge-Industries-Inc/Software/Programs.md

 [**Bat2EXE:**](https://github.com/GamerSoft24/Software/blob/Main/InstallerSoft/Windows/Bat2EXE)

 1 -> [Bat2EXE:](https://github.com/GamerSoft24/Software/blob/Main/InstallerSoft/Windows/Bat2EXE/Bat2EXESetup.exe) A program that can, you guessed it, convert batch script files into Windows Executable files!
+Be warned, the % operator for variables is not supported and will not function.

 [**Bitwarden:**](https://github.com/GamerSoft24/Software/tree/Main/InstallerSoft/Windows/Bitwarden)